 - 1 teaspoon coconut sugar

-- 250 ml / 1 cup room-temperature water
+- 250 ml room-temperature water

-- 2 tablespoons olive oil
+- 2 tablespoons olive oil plus more for cooking

 - 1 teaspoon sea salt

-- 290 - 350 grams / 2 1/2 - 3 cups spelt flour*
+- 375 – 450 grams spelt flour**

 - The naan is best eaten fresh but will still be good on day two, if stored in a sealed container on the counter.
 It freezes well and can be thawed to use as a side or a quick pizza base.